 It sets the stage for the future of Downtown Redding.
 Caltrans will be monitoring results and considering further improvements to be made in five years.

-Results from these improvements will also inform the City of Redding circulation and parking study by Omni Means that is about to begin.
-This study will inform planning efforts that help build a better future for a vibrant downtown.
+Results from these improvements will inform the planning efforts underway now to build a better future for a vibrant downtown.

 We are grateful to Caltrans District 2 and the City of Redding for making these improvements to benefit businesses and our community.